ei-lene/ei-lene.github.com/source/_posts/2013-04-17-decrypting-thinking-sphinx.markdown

 Although <a href="http://pat.github.io/thinking-sphinx/installing_sphinx/mac.html">the docs</a> say that Sphinx will automatically detect whether you have MySQL of PostgresSQL, that wasn’t the case for us.

-And the only combination that worked was ```brew install sphinx –mysql –pgsql``` (we had tried all the other permutations before this one finally worked, sort of).
+And the only combination that worked was ```brew install sphinx -–mysql -–pgsql``` (we had tried all the other permutations before this one finally worked, sort of).

 <strong><em>3)  Follow the gem version to the letter</em></strong>